By Joanne Jeffries. Last Updated 19th October 2021. Welcome to our guide on accident at work compensation in Scotland.

-If you’ve been injured in an accident at work in Scotland and you believe it was caused by something your employer could’ve prevented, you may be able to seek compensation for any injuries sustained.
+If you’ve been injured in an accident at work in Scotland and you believe it was caused by something your employer could’ve prevented, whether it was a road traffic accident or a slip trip or fall, you may be able to seek compensation for any injuries sustained.
 In this guide we’ll provide information on what type of work accident could lead to a claim, what you should do if you’re injured at work, and we’ll provide some accident at work compensation examples.

 Here at Accident Claims UK, we could help you begin a claim for compensation for an accident at work using a No Win No Fee solicitor.
 If you’d like to speak to us right away, call 0800 073 8801.
 Our advisers are experts in handling accident at work claims and will advise you on your options which is a service offered free of charge.